marcsusagna/local_polars_read_databricks_unity_catalog/README.md

 ## Prerequisites

-This solution is based credential vending, so see here https://docs.azure.cn/en-us/databricks/external-access/credential-vending#requirements to understand the prerequisites.
+This solution is based credential vending, so see [Credential Vending](https://docs.azure.cn/en-us/databricks/external-access/credential-vending#requirements) to understand the prerequisites.

 ## Components used

 ### Arrow

 Spark 4 has made a major effort to improve interaction with PyArrow better.
-See here https://spark.apache.org/docs/latest/api/python/tutorial/sql/arrow_pandas.html as well as this method https://spark.apache.org/docs/latest//api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.toArrow.html (claimed to be released in Spark 4, even though late spark 3.5 version also include it).
+See here [Spark 4 Arrow](https://spark.apache.org/docs/latest/api/python/tutorial/sql/arrow_pandas).html as well as this method [toArrow](https://spark.apache.org/docs/latest//api/python/reference/pyspark.sql/api/pyspark.sql.DataFrame.toArrow.html) (claimed to be released in Spark 4, even though late spark 3.5 version also include it).

 In parallel, Arrow is gaining popularity to read parquet files from disk directly into memory for any other data processing framework, like Polars or Duckdb.

 ### delta-rs

-See https://github.com/delta-io/delta-rs.
+See [delta-rs](https://github.com/delta-io/delta-rs).
 This library is facilitating the interaction with a delta lake (Unity Catalog or any other solution for it).
 It abstracts the complexity to connect, for instance, to Unity Catalog, by leveraging the UC API.

 In particular, in this repository we use pyarrow to bring a delta table into arrow and then load it into polars.
 Similar can be done for duckdb